-{\bf{New functionality in Kotlin, old functionality remains in Java:}} Some developers told us that they decided to only write new functionality in Kotlin without doing any migration of the \emph{old} Java code.
-This means that components written in Java evolve, as difference with the ``Boy Scout'' rule, without doing any migration.
+Some developers told us that they decided to write only new functionality in Kotlin without migrating the \emph{old} Java code.
+In other words, components written in Java evolved without any migration, unlike the ``Boy Scout'' rule.
 One told us: \quotes{I don't think I have yet changed any code just for the sake of rewriting}.
-Facing a bug on Java file, those developers continue keeping the Java code.
+Upon encountering a bug in a Java file, these developers keep the Java code.
 One mentioned: \quotes{I decided that every new feature would be implemented in Kotlin.
-I would add java code only to fix legacy code}.

-Other developer suggested: \quotes{not touching the old code unnecessarily.
-Adhere to the principle of `work - do not touch'.
+I would add Java code only to fix legacy code}.
+Another developer suggested: \quotes{not touching the old code unnecessarily.
+Adhere to the principle of `work, do not touch'.
 And only when expanding the functionality of the old Java code, translate it into Kotlin}.
-Similarly, one replied us: \quotes{If it was working in Java, it'd continue to work}.
+Similarly, one told us: \quotes{If it was working in Java, it'd continue to work}.

-This strategy explains why we found in the previous sections applications which proportion and/or the amount of Java code increase along their evolution.
+This strategy was also discussed in the grey literature.
+For example, a post from a development company~\cite{strumenta2020} recommends, according to their experience, \quotes{not to convert Java to Kotlin when your existing Java code base is large and in maintenance mode [...] you are not going to save much by putting old code in a new form}.
+Moreover, this strategy was also observed from a survey by Khadka et al. on legacy system modernization \cite{Khadka2014LegacyModernization}.
+There, some practitioners and respondents to our interviews indicated that \quotes{if the legacy systems are working well, then legacy system modernization projects are unlikely to be initiated}.